christoskechagias/xaar/README.md

 Xaar is an ecommerce site built using modern web development technologies, including ReactJS for the frontend, NodeJS for the backend, and MongoDB for the database.
 The site is designed to be fast, responsive, and user-friendly, with an intuitive interface that allows customers to easily browse through the available products, add items to their cart, and complete their purchase with minimal effort.

-One of the key features of XAAR is its support for multiple payment options, including PayPal and Stripe.
-This was achieved by integrating with the PayPal and Stripe APIs, allowing customers to choose the payment method that works best for them.
-The checkout process is simple and streamlined, ensuring a smooth experience for the customer.

 Xaar also includes an advanced admin dashboard that enables administrators to manage the product inventory, view the order list, and monitor ongoing transactions.
 This was achieved by implementing a custom backend using NodeJS, which interfaces with the MongoDB database and provides a RESTful API for the frontend to consume.

 ![xaar](https://user-images.githubusercontent.com/70820055/169712427-3979d61c-dbfe-4ef8-bc91-562df6cce9b3.gif)